mosra/m.css/doc/plugins/links.rst

 .. note-success::

-    If you haven't noticed yet, m.css also provides a `full-featured Doxygen theme <{filename}/documentation/doxygen.rst>`_ with
+    For linking to Sphinx documentation, a similar functionality is provided by the `m.sphinx <{filename}/plugins/sphinx.rst>`_ plugin.
+And if you haven't noticed yet, m.css also provides a `full-featured Doxygen theme <{filename}/documentation/doxygen.rst>`_ with
     first-class search functionality.
 Check it out!